 CORE Group, a civil society agency working with maternal and child health, had an extensive background engaging civil society organizations to implement community health programs throughout Africa, Asia, Latin America and the Caribbean.
 CORE Group supported MCSP in conducting and publishing a literature review on civil society engagement to strengthen national health systems.
 In addition, CORE Group provided technical assistance to its member organizations to establish and strengthen social accountability mechanisms involving civil society organizations.

-By collaborating with CORE, MCSP is able to tap into the group’s tools and network of more than 70 organizations that foster learning, idea sharing, and capacity building.
-This work is facilitated through holding global and U.S.-based conferences, conducting national and regional meetings, and building the administrative and technical capability of network associations and their members.
+By collaborating with CORE Group, MCSP tapped into the group’s tools, platforms and network of more than 70 organizations that foster learning, idea sharing, and capacity building.
+This work was facilitated through holding global and U.S.-based conferences, conducting national and regional meetings, and building the administrative and technical capability of network associations and their members.

 CORE Group also supported MCSP through its membership meetings, working groups, and workshops, portfolio of tools and training packages, diffusion of learning through the Community Health Network, and country-level coordination.
 Additionally, CORE Group provided expertise in knowledge generation and management (creating, capturing and distributing information within organizations) and knowledge sharing (disseminating information to external organizations for widespread use and impact).